-In September 1993, publisher TecMagik announced that Steven Seagal would star in his own beat 'em up Genesis and SNES game.
-It would not be based on one of his movies; instead, it was his celebrity itself.
-The idea did not culminate; the project, scheduled for release in 1994, delayed to 1995 and then cancelled.
+In September 1993, publisher TecMagik announced that Steven Seagal would star in his own Genesis and SNES game.
+It would not be based on one of his movies but his likeness itself.
+The idea did not culminate, however; the project, scheduled for release in 1994, delayed to 1995 and then cancelled.

 A downloadable beta of the game is available to play.
 None of the eighteen levels can be completed, although basic gameplay is intact.

 Seagal combats a number of baddies, at least four of which are in beta, including scientists and mercenaries.
 There is substantial difference in their threat; scientists are easily overcome and mercenaries inflict one-hit kills.
 Seagal can execute punches, kicks, a throw maneuver, blocks and jumps.
 He wields throwing knives and a gun which can be fired with the shoulder triggers.
 His ammunition of each is unlimited.

 There is some platforming throughout the game.
 Seagal, unfortunately, crouch-hops short distances, falling to his death often.
 The game is forgiving and allows the player to position Seagal, via cursor, to safety.

 It was intended that Seagal be able to complete levels by different tactics; game designer Steve Wik did reveal that stealth mechanics were in development.
 He cites two examples which would have served as an alternative or supplement to combat: using an object, such as a chair, to distract an enemy by kicking it across the floor (enabling a sneak attack or undetected progress), and sneaking through shadows.